benuh/ML_AL_Notes/guides/fundamentals/HYPERPARAMETER_TUNING_GUIDE.md

 **Theory:** Random search explores parameter space more efficiently.
 With same budget, random search tests more unique values per hyperparameter.

+**Key insight (Bergstra & Bengio, 2012):** In practice, only a few hyperparameters significantly affect performance.
+Random search explores more values for each hyperparameter independently, making it more likely to find good values for the important ones.
+Grid search wastes trials testing all combinations of unimportant parameters.

+Example: With 9 trials testing 2 hyperparameters:
+- Grid search: Tests 3×3 grid = 3 unique values per parameter
+- Random search: Tests 9 unique values per parameter (on average)
+- If only one parameter matters, random search has 3× better chance of finding good value!

 ```python
 from sklearn.model_selection import RandomizedSearchCV
 from scipy.stats import randint, uniform